 The process for seeking a nondisclosure is complex.
 You need an experienced attorney to guide you throughout.

-At Hamilton Grant PC, we provide skilled legal representation for criminal matters in Dallas and are ready to discuss your case.
+At Deandra Grant Law, we provide skilled legal representation for criminal matters in Dallas and are ready to discuss your case.
 To get started, call us at (214) 225-7117 or contact us online.